Sienci-Labs/Resources/superlongboard/slb-upgrading.md

 ![](/_images/_superlongboard/_upgrade/slb_up_p33.jpg){.aligncenter .size-medium}
 1. **Signal to the board** - Navigate to your Calibration Tool and check the Diagnostics tab to see if your board is receiving the signal from the limit switch, when the pins change from OFF to ON.
 Also double check that the correct axis is turning on.
    ![](/_images/_superlongboard/_upgrade/slb_up_p34_PinGIF.gif "Note: If you don’t see an axis turning ON/OFF, double check the connections on the board.
 We don’t use Y2 for example."){.aligncenter .size-full}
-1. **Turn Homing on** - Scroll down in gSender’s Firmware Tool to 22, also called “Homing cycle”.
+1. **Turn Homing on** - Scroll down in gSender’s Firmware Tool to 22, also called "Homing cycle".
 There are more options for homing on the SLB, but just start by matching the toggles in the picture below (on, off - on, on - off, off - on, off).
 This will make the SLB home the same way that you’re already used to.
-Make sure to click “Apply New Settings”.
+Make sure to click "Apply New Settings".

    If you ever find you can’t unlock homing, homing isn’t setting the machine coordinates to zero, or other unusual behaviours, come back here to double-check this list since you might not have all the right settings turned on.
 If you’re still curious about the other options, check out the <a href="https://resources.sienci.com/view/slb-manual/#homing-amp-limit-switches">Homing &amp; Limits Setup</a> section.
    ![](/_images/_superlongboard/_upgrade/slb_up_p35_HomingCycle.jpg){.aligncenter .size-medium}
 1. **Homing test** - With things looking good on the firmware side, let’s run a homing cycle with gSender by pressing the ‘Home’ button on the main screen.
 1. **Invert if needed** - If you find any axes are reversed, return to 23 in the firmware tool and flip any of the directions that are wrong.
 If you find that homing is behaving weirdly still, go back and check that you turned on the right toggles for 22.
    ![](/_images/_superlongboard/_upgrade/slb_up_p36_HomingDirection.jpg){.aligncenter .size-medium}
-1. **Reduce homing speed if needed** - If you’re finding your CNC gets stuck completing a homing cycle or is disconnecting, try reducing the homing “seek rate” (25) or increasing the “debounce delay” (26) settings.
+1. **Reduce homing speed if needed** - If you’re finding your CNC gets stuck completing a homing cycle or is disconnecting, try reducing the homing "seek rate" (25) or increasing the "debounce delay" (26) settings.
 Depending on your setup or sensors, the default values might be a bit too aggressive.

 [tabbyending]